Estonia–New Zealand relations: Agreements

 In 2007, a working holiday scheme was established between Estonia and New Zealand.
 This allows New Zealand and Estonian citizens aged 18–30 to stay and work in the other country for up to 12 months.
 New Zealand issues up to 100 visas per year and there is no cap on the number of visas issued by Estonia.
 This agreement came into force on 5 November 2007.
 Three other countries (Australia, Canada, and Japan) have similar agreements with Estonia.

 In the first year of the program, 34 visas were issued to Estonian citizens.
 Visa issuance steadily increased from 2007 to 2011 and in every year except 2020 and 2021, the maximum number of visas were issued.

 Trivia

-In 2010, there was a minor controversy surrounding inappropriate minsterial expenses by Foreign Minister Winston Peters on his 2006 visit to Estonia.
+In 2010, there was a minor controversy surrounding inappropriate ministerial expenses by Foreign Minister Winston Peters on his 2006 visit to Estonia.
 An Official Information Act request revealed that he had made multiple personal purchases on diplomatic trips.
 One such expense was at the Reval Hotel Olümpia, where Peters, an avid smoker, received a €127.82 fine for 'a bed cover being burnt by cigarette'.

+The two major parties of New Zealand, the Labour Party as well as Prime Minister Christopher Luxon of the National Party, have mentioned Estonia as a model country for New Zealand.